BEng(Hons) Civil Engineering

 Where can it take me?

-This degree is your first step on the path to becoming an Incorporated Engineer.
+This course is your first step on the path to becoming an Incorporated Engineer.
 By completing a programme of accredited further learning, you could also become a Chartered Engineer.

 Careers will be varied, with opportunities in the UK and overseas in areas such as structural design, water, power, road or railway infrastructure engineering, business planning and cost forecasting.